 Begin taking pictures as soon as you enter the building and orally record what you are photographing.
 If you like, you may use a video recorder, but general individual pictures are better as your evidence is presented.
 Remember, too, that if you are relying on the audio portion of the video recorder as your audio record when you shut off the camera, the audio stops.
 You want to avoid that if you can.

 Rule Number Three:

-Identify each piece of equipment including make, model, model number, serial number, purpose (server, workstation, printer, etc.), and description of physical appearance, cables and power cords plugged into the piece of equipment and where they each go.
-Record the state of the computer at the moment you first see it.
+Identify each piece of equipment, including make, model, model number, serial number, purpose (server, workstation, printer, etc.), and description of physical appearance, cables, and power cords plugged into the piece of equipment and where they each go.
+Record the state of the computer the moment you first see it.
 Is it turned on or off?
 Is the screen active?
 If so, what does it depict?
 Are any drive, power, or signal lights on?
 If so, what do they indicate?
-If this is a crime scene, the crime scene investigators may want to dust for fingerprints, collect physical evidence (hair, fibers from clothing) DNA samples, and other things.
+If this is a crime scene, the crime scene investigators may want to dust for fingerprints, collect physical evidence (hair, fibers from clothing), DNA samples, and other things.
 Let them do that first but caution them to try not to disturb the state of the computer if they can avoid doing so.

 Rule Number Four: (This is the most critical rule of all)